marekbrze/categorized-raycast-extensions/README.md

 [NotePlan 3](https://www.raycast.com/shakedlokits/noteplan-3) by shakedlokits - Allows you to see your daily plan, search notes and launch straight into NotePlan.

-[Notion](https://www.raycast.com/HenriChabrand/notion) by HenriChabrand - The fastest way to search, create and update Notion pages.
+[Notion](https://www.raycast.com/notion/notion) by notion - The fastest way to search, create and update Notion pages.

 [Obsidian](https://www.raycast.com/KevinBatdorf/obsidian) by KevinBatdorf - Control Obsidian with Raycast